zaphosting/docs/docs/animalia-survival-firststeps-dashboard.md

 ---
 id: animalia-survival-firststeps-dashboard
 title: "Animalia Survival: Dashboard Overview"
-description: Information about the dashboard of an Animalia Survival server from ZAP-Hosting
+description: "Information about the dashboard of an Animalia Survival server from ZAP-Hosting"
 sidebar_label: Dashboard
 services:
   - gameserver-argo-animalia-survival